 Vanilla Glaze Icing

-This vanilla bean glaze is one of the SIMPLEST things you will ever make in your whole dang life.
+This vanilla bean glaze for cake is one of the SIMPLEST things you will ever make in your whole dang life.

 Start by sifting the powdered sugar into a mixing bowl.
 I know it's tempting to skip this step, but I wouldn't tell you to sift if it wasn't truly necessary.
 Powdered sugar is notoriously lumpy and clumpy and if you don't sift it, those lumps will be there even after whisking it.